george-shammar/noMads/README.md

 - Sign up with your full name, username and password.

-- You can edit your profile by uploading a profile photo that shows up oin your home page.
+- You can edit your profile by uploading a profile photo that shows up on your home page.

 - You can also edit your profile to upload a cover picture that is displayed on your personal page.